denglend/decode345/README.md

 If using the python decoder, the options (MQTT broker address, device IDs, etc) are set directly within the decode345.py file.

-If using the C decoder, the opations are set on the command line, as follows:
+If using the C decoder, the options are set on the command line, as follows:
 ```
 Usage: ./decode345 [options]
  -d, --devicefile FILE	file for device IDs and names